ClusterHQ/flocker/docs/using/tutorial/vagrant-setup.rst

 First check the current Flocker version on the nodes.
 You can do this by logging into each node and running the ``flocker-dataset-agent`` command with a ``--version`` argument.

-.. prompt:: bash alice@mercury:~/flocker-tutorial$ auto
+.. prompt:: bash alice@mercury:~/flocker-tutorial$

-   alice@mercury:~/flocker-tutorial$ ssh root@172.16.255.250 flocker-dataset-agent --version
+   ssh root@172.16.255.250 flocker-dataset-agent --version

 Only proceed if you find that you are running an older version of Flocker than |version|.